 - Soothe existing skin problems.
 If your dog has a skin problem, baths aid the recovery process.
 Keeping the skin clean of dirt and grease greatly improves the rate of improvement.
 Baths also lessen the chance of a condition developing into other problems as well.

-- Potential to reduce medicine use.
+- Potential to reduce medication use.
 Regular bathing of your dog can also help to reduce the need for medications for various skin conditions.
 Leaving shampoo on for about 30 minutes is generally effective at killing a variety of parasites, bacteria and more.
-This means you may not need to use as much topical medications to treat a skin disorder.
+This means you may not need to use as many topical medications to treat a skin disorder.

 - Keeps your house cleaner.
 Since dogs can carry so much pollen, dust, dirt and other allergens in their hair, bathing your dog can keep your house cleaner and help to reduce your allergy symptoms as well.